 </script>

-An important detail:addslashesWithsafeCombining the use of filters
+An important detail:addslasheswithsafeCombining filters

-AnQiCMS template engine defaults to escaping all output variables to HTML.
-This meansaddslashesthe backslashes added may also be escaped.&#92;The HTML entities, which would makeaddslashesthe effect fail.
+AnQiCMS template engine defaults to escaping all output variables.
+This meansaddslashesthe backslash itself may also be escaped.&amp;#92;Entities in HTML, this will makeaddslashesthe effect invalid.

-In order toaddslashesThe backslash added is preserved in the final HTML output, ensuring that the browser (especially the JavaScript parser) recognizes it as a true escape character.
-We usually also need toaddslashesAfter combining use|safeFilter.|safeTell the template engine that this content is 'safe' and does not need to be HTML escaped by default.
+In order toaddslashesThe backslash added is retained in the final HTML output, ensuring that the browser (especially the JavaScript parser) recognizes it as the actual escape character, and we usually need to addaddslashesUse it later|safefilter.|safeTell the template engine that this content is 'safe', and it does not need the default HTML escaping.

 The correct usage is usually like this: